-- 9.5 The storage conditions, including temperature, should be such as to prevent deterioration or contamination of the product.
-Rapid temperature changes during storage should be avoided as this may cause the condensation of moist air on the containers and thus lead to container corrosion. - 9.6 Any of the above conditions may necessitate reference to the guidelines for the Salvage of Canned Foods Exposed to Adverse Conditions.
+9.5 The storage conditions, including temperature, should be such as to prevent deterioration or contamination of the product.
+Rapid temperature changes during storage should be avoided as this may cause the condensation of moist air on the containers and thus lead to container corrosin.

+9.6 Any of the above conditions may necessitate reference to the guidelines for the Salvage of Canned Foods Exposed to Adverse Conditions, (currently under preparation).